If you’ve got bad credit because of bankruptcy, a consumer proposal or other credit problems, it can be challenging to buy a home.

-Plan to use as much as you can as a down payment, so that there is a healthy gap between what you own and what you owe when it comes to your mortgage.
-That will keep cash flow going and leave you less likely to have to turn to more debt.
+Plan to use as much as you can as down payment so that there is a healthy gap between what you own and what you owe when it comes to your mortgage.
+That will keep the cash flow going and leave you less likely to have to turn to more debt.

 Pick the right term

 If you are subject to a higher rate because of your bad credit, lock in for a shorter term for your mortgage.
 During this time period, you can establish your credit more solidly, which may help you to secure a better interest rate when your mortgage comes up for renewal.

 Some properties are considered higher risk by lenders.
 Select a property to purchase that is likely to sell in the event of foreclosure and you may be able to get a better interest rate.
 Rural properties or less in-demand properties may make it harder for you to get a better rate.

 After you’ve been discharged from a consumer proposal or bankruptcy, make very sure that you always make payments on time with your credit products.
 If you are late, even just once or twice, that is a signal to lenders that you are likely to repeat the mistakes of your credit past.

 Final Thoughts of Buying a Home with Bad Credit

 Are you trying to buy a home with bad credit?
 We can help you establish a budget and good credit so that you can achieve that goal.
 Call us at (844)-402-3073 or check out our online debt analysis.